-Quadruped is a unique exercise that directly targets the rectus abdominis which forms the outer core of your abdominal muscles.
+Quadruped exercise is a unique exercise that directly targets the rectus abdominis which forms the outer core of your abdominal muscles.

 It also engages the serratus, oblique muscles, the transverse abdominis and the lower back.